feilfeilundfeil/Cyanic/README.md

 ## Why we use a forked version of LayoutKit

 LayoutKit is the library that is responsible for most of the UI logic in Cyanic.
-However, as of April 17, 2019, there are some limitations of the current LayoutKit version in Cocoapods:
+However, as of April 17, 2019, there are some limitations to the current LayoutKit version in Cocoapods:

 1. It is not updated to use Swift 5
 2. Cyanic needs access to an internal initializer of the Layouts that allows you to declare the UIView subclass type as an argument.